 He concluded the environment was shaping their physical nature—not individually, but collectively, which implied a link between habitat and inheritance.

 Even when we consider mankind's insatiable desire to adapt the environment to our needs, the governing law of natural selection is that the environment dictates our genes.
 We are nature's babies.
 She births us, shapes us, and destroys us at every level.

 Without this insight, it can seem like our genes are goal-oriented (or selfish in the words of Richard Dawkins).
 Darwin and Wallace taught us they're just chemicals in a feedback loop with the environment.

 And they did so without knowing anything about genes.
 The idea of these discrete units of inheritance only came to light when Gregor Mendel got funky with peas in 1865.
 It's thought that Darwin knew nothing of his work; after his death a copy of Mendel's paper was found, unopened, in Darwin's office.

 Evolution is pretty wild.
 At the most fundamental level, it's fuelled by chaos; by mistakes in DNA replication.
 It's only natural selection that brings order to this chaos with the self-correcting mechanism for successful evolution.

 This is the key to understanding how evolution works, including the paradox of how complex life has arisen from simple lifeforms over billions of years.

-I hope this has whet your appetite for evolution, because you're one tap away from 16 Landmark Moments in Animal Evolution and all its delightful oddities over the last 800 million years.
-See you there.
+I hope this has whet your appetite for evolution, because you're one tap away from 16 Giant Leaps in Animal Evolution and all its delightful oddities over the last 800 million years.